mohammed-ihtisham/Unwindr-App/README.md

 ### Concepts Integrated
 - **UserAuth** - User authentication and authorization
 - **PlaceCatalog** - Place discovery and management
-- **InterestFilter** - AI-powered interest filtering
+- **InterestFilter** - Preference tagging and matching
 - **MediaLibrary** - Media storage and retrieval
-- **QualityRanking** - Place quality metrics
+- **QualityRanking** - Place quality metrics and recommendations
-- **MediaAnalytics** - Engagement tracking

 ### API Documentation

-For complete API integration details, see:
-- `INTEGRATION_GUIDE.md` - Comprehensive integration documentation
-- `QUICK_REFERENCE.md` - Quick API reference
-- `api-spec.md` - Backend API specification
+- See `api-spec.md` for the backend API specification implemented by this app.

+## Troubleshooting

+- Backend not running: API requests will fail; start your server on `http://localhost:8000` or set `VITE_API_BASE_URL`.
+- CORS issues in production: ensure your API allows the app's origin and that `withCredentials` settings match server config.
+- Auth 401s clear the session token automatically; sign in again to refresh your session.

 ## Future Enhancements